redwoodjs/redwood/docs/docs/deploy/baremetal.md

 ![pm2 dashboard](https://user-images.githubusercontent.com/300/164799386-84442fa3-8e68-4cc6-9e64-928b8e32731a.png)

-And even a web-based UI with paid upgrades if you need even more insights:
+And even a web-based UI with paid upgrades if you need to give normies access to your monitoring data:

 ![pm2 web dashboard](https://user-images.githubusercontent.com/300/164799541-6fe321fa-4d7c-44f7-93c6-3c202638da4f.png)

-## Example Configurations
+## Example Server Configurations

 The default configuration, which requires the least amount of manual configuration, is to serve both the web and api sides, with the web side being bound to port 8910.
 This isn't really feasible for a general web app which should be available on port 80 (for HTTP) and/or port 443 (for HTTPS).
 Here are some custom configs to help.